What is creatine monohydrate?

 - Juices or other drinks

 - Simply with water

-A creatine monohydrate loading phase will take around 5-7 days, consuming a dosage of 4 - 5g daily.
+A creatine monohydrate loading phase will take around 5-7 days, consuming 4 - 5g daily.

-After loading comes the maintenance phase, where the dosage is reduced to approximately 5g daily, continuing for around 3-4 weeks.
+After the loading phase comes the Maintenance Phase, where the amount is reduced to approximately 5g daily for around 3-4 weeks.

 Is a loading phase neccessary?

-A creatine loading phase is optional, however the benefits will be seen right away if it is done.
-If you opt not to do a loading phase, it is avisable to start with the following dosage from the first day:
+The loading phase is optional, however, the benefits will be immediate.
+If you choose not to do a loading phase, it is avisable to start with the following intake from the very first day:

 - 0.1g of creatine for every Kg of body weight

 Both supplements can be perfectly combined in the same shake.
 You can also make a 'stack' or combination of products with impressive results.
 It would be consumed as a post-workout shake: